Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 South Bay Forward Statement on January 22nd Metro Board Vote

 We thank the thousands of South Bay residents and stakeholders including the 15+ organizations with over 35,000 members who joined us to support effective transit and the certification of the C Line Extension's Final Environmental Impact Report (FEIR) at the LA Metro Board.
 We appreciate every person who provided written or public comment at the board meeting on Thursday, Jan 22nd and the many other meetings leading up to it.
-Thanks to months of effort by our team and coalition we were well-positioned when the project was put on the Metro Board agenda to certify and approve the Board-Selected Hybrid LPA.
+Thanks to months of effort by our team and coalition we were well-positioned when the project was put on the Metro Board agenda to certify and approve the Final EIR and move forward the Board-Selected Hybrid LPA.

 This 11th hour motion was highly irregular: It skipped Planning and Programming Committee.
 It did not include public outreach to cities, stakeholders, and businesses that would be affected on Hawthorne Blvd.
 It overrode four decades of study, staff recommendation, and public investment in the rail corridor.
 It will add 5-10 years of environmental review and complex regulatory hurdles which could still jeopardize the extension as a whole.
 We did what we could to respond within the narrow time frame but were unable to get equal time with the Metro Board Members or affected communities.
 In the end, the Board approved the Hawthorne Blvd route.